 The company is engaged in activities where a certain level of risk is unavoidable.
-However, through the development and execution of detailed training programs, effective standard operating procedures (SOPs) and risk management, we strive to achieve minimal impact on environmental resources, and maximum workplace safety.
-All commissioned operational activities are preceded by thorough environmental and social impact assessment studies.
-This process involves identifying and evaluating all potential impacts, and subsequently devising adequate controls and mitigation measures to reduce the risks associated with the company's E&P activities.
+Company's forays into western offshore operations through the development of Block B-80 has increased its risk exposure.
+However, through the development and execution of detailed training programs, effective standard operating procedures (SOPs) and risk management, we strive to achieve maximum plant and workplace safety.
+All commissioned operational activities are preceded by Ready For Start Up (RFSU) assessments.
+This process involves identifying and evaluating all potential risks, and subsequently devising adequate controls and mitigation measures to reduce the risks associated with the company's E&P activities.

 At the Board level, there is a Risk Management Committee that is headed by Mr. P.K.
 Borthakur (Independent Director on the HOEC Board and Former Director Offshore, on the Board of ONGC).
-There is also a Board level Corporate Social Responsibility Committee headed by Mr. Vivek Rae, Chairman of the HOEC Board and Former Petroleum Secretary to the Government of India.
-These two committees provide strategic direction and oversight to all our sustainability initiatives and programmes.
+During FY 21-22, this committee met 2 times as a team to review operational efficiency, including HSE performance of each Block.
 At an operational level, the firm has established a Health, Safety and Environment (HSE) Committee to ensure that all relevant safety and environmental compliance requirements are being adequately followed.
-An HSE Management System is in place and is deeply rooted within the respective site management teams.
+A robust HSE Management System is in place and is deeply rooted within the respective site management teams.
 This system serves as a guideline for applicable best practices.
 All contractors and outside personnel working with HOEC are held accountable to follow this system with the same vigilance as HOEC's employees.
+The HSE Steering Committee met 3 times during FY 21-22.

 Furthermore, considering the acceptance that local communities give us in our operating areas, as responsible corporate citizens, we hold ourselves strongly accountable to provide them with the tools and resources necessary to improve their quality of life.
-The company has taken up various projects including development of educational infrastructure, installation of solar street lamps, construction of street roads, and hosting of career guidance workshops and women empowerment programs in its areas of operation.
+The company has taken up various projects including development of educational infrastructure, installation of solar streetlamps, construction of street roads, and hosting of career guidance workshops and women empowerment programs in its areas of operation.